|Raspberry Pi Zero 'powered' robot made

 News and Events

-Maker Group Meeting: the next meeting of the Group is not yet scheduled but will be at The Green Dragon in Marlborough - more details will be emailed out to our distribution list as soon as a date has been set.
+Maker Group Meeting: the next meeting of the Group will be on Thursday 11th July at The Green Dragon in Marlborough starting at 7:30pm.

-St John's Digital Making Club: this weekly lunchtime School club started in Sept '17, thanks to a grant from the Community Youth Fund.
-Now well into its second year, the range of activities continues to expand and this has now been further accelerated by our recent donation of two high spec 3D printers.
+St John's Digital Making Club: this weekly School club started in Sept '17, thanks to a grant from the Community Youth Fund.
+Now approaching the end of its second year, the range of activities has continued to expand, with for example our recent donation of two high spec 3D printers.

 Click here for more details.